Home

 7 Stages of the Pan-Death Process

-Each of these stages may omit some elements and include others, depending on what the death journeyer or their families/friends need.In any particular case, the actions listed below may be done by the death journeyer themselves, their family and friends, hospice staff/volunteers, DWENA practitioners, or any combination of these.
+Each of these stages may omit some elements and include others, depending on what the death journeyer or their families/friends need.In any particular case, the actions listed below may be done by the Death Journeyer themselves, their family and friends, hospice staff/volunteers, DWENA practitioners, or any combination of these.
 [Note: many of these elements would be done by the death journeyer or family, in any case; but there are a few more of them — mostly in stages 5 & 6— if the choice is to die at home and/or have a 'home funeral'.]

 1. Advance-care Planning or EOL (end-of-life) education and preparation